vlymishchenko/cssmaprojectlymishchenko/README.md

 How to Run the Scripts

-Ensure Python and necessary libraries (Selenium, pandas, numpy, statsmodels, matplotlib) are installed.
+Ensure Python and necessary libraries (Selenium, BeautifulSoup, pandas, numpy, statsmodels, matplotlib) are installed.

 Clone this repository to your local machine.
 Set up the necessary WebDriver for Selenium in the main.py.